 BasinMod Risk addresses those risks associated with the elements and processes of petroleum systems, plays, and prospects.
 Unlike deterministic modeling programs, BasinMod Risk utilizes a stochastic approach to modeling which tests thousands of assumptions and produces a range, or probability distribution, of results.

 - Uncertainty is assigned to model parameters using one of several probability distributions, including lognormal, BetaPERT, discrete, and others.

 - Charge parameters: Lithologies and their rock properties, kerogen type, saturation threshold, TOC, initial HI, source area and thickness, migration efficiency, heat flow, etc.

 - Trap parameters: Hydrocarbon saturation potential, formation volume factor, reservoir porosity & thickness, net/gross ratio, seal efficiency, and area of closure.

 - Chance Factors: While the parameters of charge and trap can be assigned an uncertainty, source rock, reservoir, seal and structure can be risked as to their presence or absence.

 - Sampling: Sampling within BasinMod Risk may be done using either Monte Carlo or Latin Hypercube methods.

-- The output is a spatial risk assessment map of the key elements (charge, trap including reservoir, seal and structure), and regional distribution of geologic probability of success (PS) for an area(s) of interest (Fig 1).
-Areas of higher probability of success can evaluated in greater detail.
+- The output is a spatial risk assessment map of the key elements (charge, trap including reservoir, seal, and structure), and regional distribution of the geologic probability of success (PS) for an area(s) of interest (Fig 1).
+Areas of a higher probability of success can be evaluated in greater detail.

-Play map showing probability of user defined, effective reservoir quality rock.
+Play map showing the probability of user-defined, effective reservoir quality rock.